Directions to Shrewsbury School

 From the M5 and South West

 Leave the M5 at junction 6 (Worcester North) and take the A449 to Kidderminster and then the A442 to Bridgnorth and Shrewsbury.
-On the outskirts of Shrewsbury, take the A5 west (signposted Llangollen and North Wales) until you meet the A5112/A49 at a large roundabout with Esso service station and garden centre.
-Now see The Final Approaches (below).
+On the outskirts of Shrewsbury, take the A5 west (signposted Llangollen and North Wales).

 From the South and East

 The M6 Toll has shortened journey times to Shrewsbury considerably, and offers the closest to guaranteed driving times to be found on Britain's roads.
-The toll for cars is currently £3.50, which we consider to be well worth it, where appropriate for your particular journey.
+The toll for cars is currently £5.50 (£4.80 at weekends).

 From London via the M1, M6 and all points to the East